Linuxander/ntfy_aws_deployment_iac/README.md

 You should now only be able to access the ntfy server dashboard form the IPs listed in the `allowed_ips_for_http.txt` file.

-You should now only be able to ssh into the EC2 server following the NTFY instances' connect isntruction from the IPs listed in the `allowed_ips_for_ssh.txt` file.
+You should now only be able to ssh into the EC2 server following the NTFY instances' AWS Connect instructions from the IPs listed in the `allowed_ips_for_ssh.txt` file.